Ufocultist/wtv-app/README.md

 After completing with Infra repository steps.
 Do steps below.

 Now you are going to Deploy containerized WTV web application using Helm charts to EKS cluster.
-1. Clone those repositories on your pc.
+1. Clone https://github.com/Ufocultist/wtv-app repository on your pc.
 2. Go to App repository.
 Create feature/develop branch from the main branch.
 Checkout to feature/develop branch.
 3. Go to AWS console -> IAM and generate Access keys.
 Save them to Notepad.
 4. Open Github Actions -> Settings -> Secrets and Variables -> Actions.